Garamda/ConcreteCrackDetectionAndAnalysisSW/README.md

 * Automation of Safety Inspection

 The examination on structual health can be partially automated.
-SPARK selects which crack must be inspected based on width, which makes the further safety inspection done by human more efficient.
-SPARK "filters".
+Chamomile selects which crack must be inspected based on width, which makes the further safety inspection done by human more efficient.
+Chamomile "filters".

 * Reducing the time spent on Safety Inspection